redrails/old-blog/_posts/2016-12-18-A-Road-Incident-Model-Analysis.md

 ### Getting the Data

 If an injury occurs in a road accident that was reported to the police, they produce a detailed report (age/sex of casualties, vehicle/road types, etc).
-These reports,going back to 2005, are collated and compiled within multiple csvs, which are freely available online ([here](https://data.gov.uk/dataset/road-accidents-safety-data)).
+These reports, going back to 2005, are collated and compiled within multiple csvs, which are freely available online ([here](https://data.gov.uk/dataset/road-accidents-safety-data)).
 They are well formatted: missing data is marked; tidy columns with relatively intuitive names.
 The csvs are quite big and combined in zip files; you'll need to download them to your computer and then extract the csvs.
-Note that the 2015 must be downloaded seperately, while the 2005-2014 data is available under the 2014 tab.
+Note that the 2015 must be downloaded separately, while the 2005-2014 data is available under the 2014 tab.
 Okay, so let's get started.

 ``` r
 # loading the packages we'll need